lupyuen/lupyuen.github.io/src/mmu.md

 [__Apache NuttX RTOS__](https://lupyuen.github.io/articles/ox2) is tiny and simpler to teach, as we walk through the MMU Internals.

-And we're documenting everything that happens when NuttX configures the Sv39 MMU for Ox64 SBC.
+And we're documenting __everything that happens__ when NuttX configures the Sv39 MMU for Ox64 SBC.

 _All this is covered in Computer Science Textbooks.
 No?_

 Let's learn things a little differently!
-This article will read (and look) like a (yummy) tray of __Chunky__ Chocolate Brownies...
+This article will read (and look) like a (yummy) tray of __Chunky Chocolate Brownies__...
 Because we love Food Analogies.

 (Apologies to my fellow CS Teachers)